D-Bald/fiber-backend/README.md

 ## Database setup

-Configuration via config file not available yet.

-In this repo the mongoDB is not self-hostet, so URI for Atlas ist hardcoded except DB_USER, DB_NAME and credentials.
+In this repo the mongoDB is not self-hostet, so URI for Atlas ist hardcoded except DB_USER, DB_NAME and credentials which are read from an .env file in the root directory of the executable.

 For self-hosted DB adjust [mongoURI in this line](https://github.com/D-Bald/fiber-backend/blob/a919ea78383a1d3fa7c30cd6498f68f72fb88620/database/connect.go#L16)

 ## TO DO

+- Containerize backend and mongoDB
 - Implement file upload
 - Validate field_schema on content entry creation (https://docs.mongodb.com/manual/core/schema-validation/)